erichosick/sql-watch/packages/sql-watch/README.md

 For rapid development, the general intent is to name new files such that they sort after older files.
 This minimizes the number of files that run every time you make a change to a file.

+### Committing

+`sql-watch` views sql files as independent units: committing each one based on run order.
+An error thrown by any given sql file will not roll back prior sql files but will stop any additional sql files from running.

+**Note**: Create a single sql file if you want to assure an all-or-nothing approach to committing.

 ### Directory Intent

 * `prerun` - anything that must run first: setting session variables, for example.